AeroLeads people directory · profile

 Research Foundation For Mental Hygiene, Inc.

 RESEARCH: Helped design, conduct, and analyze on-site research concerning mental health services at 43 jails in 26 states.
 NATIONAL RECOGNITION: A book that I co-authored about the project was a finalist for the 1989 Manfried Guttmacher Award.
-The American Psychiatric Association presents this award annually for the year's most significant book in forensic.
+The American Psychiatric Association presents this award annually for the year's most significant book in forensic psychiatry.

 1980 - 1984 ~4 yrs